 Students have access to laptops and iPads in classrooms which are supplied with interactive white boards and panels.
 Years 4-6 have access to the BYOD iPad program to develop digital competencies across key learning areas.

 Extra-Curricular Activities / Clubs

 Teachers supervise a number of exciting and fun clubs throughout the school at lunchtimes.
 Below is a roster for what's on each day and children can join in the activities every day if they wish!
 Students are able to participate in creative and craft activities, games and gardening and they particularly enjoy socialising and learning new things that are separate from the playground.

-The lunch time clubs offer the opportunity for the teachers to work with different age groups and share their wonderful skills.
-Activities include choir, craft, chess, growing vegetables, looking after the chickens, drawing, Irish Dancing, coding, Scratch, Spheros, guitar and Mini Vinnies.
+The lunchtime clubs offer the opportunity for the teachers to work with different age groups and share their wonderful skills.
+Activities include choir, meditation, growing vegetables, looking after the chickens, drawing, Irish Dancing, coding, Scratch, Spheros, guitar, drumming, craft and Mini Vinnies.

 As St Francis of Assisi is the Patron Saint of the Environment we here at St Francis of Assisi pride ourselves on looking after the environment.
 We are constantly working on ways to become a more sustainable school.

 Our Green Gang program, which is run at lunchtimes, involves students in understanding the processes of growing food in an organic way.
-We learn how to deal with pests, how to nourish our soil and how to promote strong plant growth.
+We learn how to deal with pests, how to nourish our soil, and how to promote strong plant growth.
 By participating in planting and cropping, our students are shown the value of fresh food and the work that goes into producing it.
 Students learn about and help care for the chickens which are part of our Green Gang area.
-Through this process they develop an understanding about the needs of the chickens, how to maintain the habitat and things which impact on the health of the chickens.
+Through this process, they develop an understanding of the needs of the chickens, how to maintain the habitat, and things which impact on the health of the chickens.

 Sustainable activities students participate in include: